 Caribbean Passports – Citizenship By Investment Programs

-Beyond Saint Lucia, only 4 other Caribbean countries including Antigua & Barbuda, Grenada, Dominica, St Kitt & Nevis and Saint Lucia have Citizenship By Investment Programs.
+Beyond Saint Lucia, only four other Caribbean countries, including Antigua & Barbuda, Grenada, Dominica, St Kitt & Nevis, and Saint Lucia, have Citizenship By Investment Programs.
 Will others follow?
-Well, Caribbean countries and territories that are dependent on the United Kingdom, France, Netherlands and the United States are not eligible to launch their own Citizenship By Investment Program.
-In fact, Montserrat an overseas territory of the United Kingdom failed to get approval from the British government to launch their own program to help fund recovery after volcanic eruption left two-thirds of the island uninhabitable.
+Caribbean countries and territories dependent on the United Kingdom, France, Netherlands, and the United States are not eligible to launch their own Citizenship By Investment Program.
+In fact, Montserrat, an overseas territory of the United Kingdom, failed to get approval from the British government to launch its own program to help fund recovery after volcanic eruptions left two-thirds of the island uninhabitable.
 Interestingly, the United Kingdom has a Residence By Investment Program leading to citizenship.

-This then means that only independent Caribbean countries like Barbados and The Bahamas who top the visa free travel can consider launching a Citizenship By Investment Program of their own but only time will tell if they pursue.
-There is economic pressure to raise millions if not billions for development in the Caribbean through Foreign Direct Investment and so the debate will be stirred as more becomes known about the success of the existing programs.
+This then means that only independent Caribbean countries like Barbados and The Bahamas who top the visa-free travel can consider launching a Citizenship By Investment Program of their own.
+Still, only time will tell if they pursue it.
+There is economic pressure to raise millions, if not billions, for development in the Caribbean through Foreign Direct Investment.
+So the debate will be stirred as more becomes known about the success of the existing programs.

-The Antigua & Barbuda Citizenship By Investment Program launched in 2012 now raises 25% of government revenue and the St Kitts & Nevis program launched in 1984 now raises 33% of the government revenue about US$74million.
-But some (politicians and concerned citizens) are now uncomfortable with the growing number of foreign nationals who have no real connection to the island, yet travel the globe with a St Kitts & Nevis passport.
-The latest reports indicate that there are approximately 10,777 foreign nationals carrying St Kitts & Nevis passport — 2,296 granted in 2015 alone!
+The Antigua & Barbuda Citizenship By Investment Program launched in 2012 now raises 25% of government revenue, and the Saint Kitts & Nevis program launched in 1984 now raises 33% of the government revenue, about US$74million.
+But some (politicians and concerned citizens) are now uncomfortable with the growing number of foreign nationals who have no real connection to the island yet travel the globe with a St Kitts & Nevis passport.
+The latest reports indicate that there are approximately 10,777 foreign nationals carrying St Kitts & Nevis passports — 2,296 granted in 2015 alone!

-For Saint Lucia the new kid on the block, they plan to limit the number of applicants to 500 each year but if all their passport applicants turned out to be coupled with say two to three dependents and opted for investment into the Saint Lucia National Economic Fund, the government could raise a minimum of US$125million.
+For Saint Lucia, the new kid on the block, they plan to limit the number of applicants to 500 each year.
+Still, if all their passport applicants turned out to be couples with say two to three dependents and opted for investment into the Saint Lucia National Economic Fund, the government could raise a minimum of US$125million.
 That’s an incredible sum to raise from just 500 people, many of whom will invest to secure the passport but won’t actually live in Saint Lucia.